cran/wconf/README.md

 _print.weighted.accuracy_ – optional setting to print the weighted accuracy metric, which represents the sum of all weighted confusion matrix cells divided by the total number of observations.

+### rconfusionmatrix - compute a redistributed confusion matrix
+This function calculates the redistributed confusion matrix by reallocating observations classified in the vicinity of the true category to the confusion matrix diagonal, according to a user-specified weighting scheme which determines the proportion of observations to reassign.

+**rconfusionmatrix(_m_, _custom.weights_, _print.weighted.accuracy_)**

+_m_	–	the caret confusion matrix object or simple matrix.

+_custom.weights_ – the vector of custom weights to be applied.
+The vector should be equal to "n", but can be larger, with the first value and all excess values being ignored.

+_print.weighted.accuracy_ – optional setting to print the standard redistributed accuracy metric, which represents the sum of all observations on the diagonal divided by the total number of observations.

 ### balancedaccuracy - calculate accuracy scores for imbalanced data
 This function calculates classification accuracy scores using the sine-based formulas proposed by Starovoitov and Golub (2020).
 The advantage of the new